AdobeDocs/experience-manager-64.en/help/sites-administering/configure-assets-cc-integration.md

 description: Learn how to configure AEM Assets integration with Experience Cloud and Creative Cloud.
 seo-description: Learn how to configure AEM Assets integration with Experience Cloud and Creative Cloud.
 uuid: 73f90846-71d0-4f72-8784-dc877e0e9c41
-contentOwner: Guillaume Carlino
+contentOwner: asgupta
 products: SG_EXPERIENCEMANAGER/6.4/SITES
 topic-tags: integration
 content-type: reference
 discoiquuid: c2f190af-656e-4435-9f44-2698d41c4ad1
 ---

-# Configure AEM Assets integration with Experience Cloud and Creative Cloud{#configure-aem-assets-integration-with-experience-cloud-and-creative-cloud}
+# Configure AEM Assets integration with Experience Cloud and Creative Cloud {#configure-aem-assets-integration-with-experience-cloud-and-creative-cloud}

 If you are an Adobe Experience Cloud customer, you can synchronize your assets within Adobe Experience Manager (AEM) Assets with Adobe Creative Cloud, and vice versa.
 You can also synchronize your assets with Experience Cloud and vice versa.
 You can set up this synchronization through Adobe I/O.